revans17/Root/README.md

 # Set Up

 To run this code you need to have Java SE 7 installed.
 If you do not have it installed, you can download it from, https://java.com/en/download/help/download_options.xml.
-You do not need to any IDE installed on your machine, everthing can be run from terminal.
+You do not need to any IDE installed on your machine, everything can be run from terminal.

 # Commands Needed To Run